Jump directly to the main content Direkt zum Hauptmenü springen

 1180 | Innsbruck was first mentioned in a charter as a settlement

-1363 | The Habsburg monarchy acquired the strategically significant county of Tirol
+1363 | The Habsburg monarchy acquired the strategically significant county of Tyrol

-1420 | Innsbruck became a royal residence as Frederick IV, Duke of Austria, moved the government seat of the Princely County of Tirol from Merano to the Inn river
+1420 | Innsbruck became a royal residence as Frederick IV, Duke of Austria, moved the government seat of the Princely County of Tyrol from Merano to the Inn river

 1490 | Maximilian I. (1459–1519) succeeds his predecessor Sigismund, Archduke of Austria